Revive Your Smile With Full-Mouth Reconstruction in Lexington

 - Dentures – These removable replacement teeth restore your oral function.

-If you have missing teeth, you’ll want to consider making dental implants a part of your full-mouth rehabilitation.
+If you have missing teeth, you’ll want to consider making dental implants a part of your full-mouth reconstruction.
 You can replace anywhere from one tooth to an entire mouthful of teeth with implants.
 Unlike other teeth replacements, they help prevent bone loss.
 You can get:

 - A Dental Implant With a Dental Crown – A single crown attached to a single implant replaces one tooth.